MelissaData/AddressObject-Dotnet/README.md

 Depending on your target .NET framework, you may need to configure the powershell script.
 In order to do this, open up the `MelissaDataAddressObjectWindowsNETSample.ps1` for editing, proceed to the bottom of the script where you will find this section of code.

-Default set for .NET 6.0
+Default set for .NET 7.0
 ```
+dotnet publish -f="net7.0" -c Release -o $BuildPath MelissaDataAddressObjectWindowsNETSample\MelissaDataAddressObjectWindowsNETSample.csproj
-dotnet publish -f="net6.0" -c Release -o $BuildPath MelissaDataAddressObjectWindowsNETSample\MelissaDataAddressObjectWindowsNETSample.csproj
+#dotnet publish -f="net6.0" -c Release -o $BuildPath MelissaDataAddressObjectWindowsNETSample\MelissaDataAddressObjectWindowsNETSample.csproj
 #dotnet publish -f="net5.0" -c Release -o $BuildPath MelissaDataAddressObjectWindowsNETSample\MelissaDataAddressObjectWindowsNETSample.csproj
 #dotnet publish -f="netcoreapp3.1" -c Release -o $BuildPath MelissaDataAddressObjectWindowsNETSample\MelissaDataAddressObjectWindowsNETSample.csproj
 ```
 The target framework is specified with the -f flag found in the command line.
-If you wish to use any version besides .NET 6.0, please uncomment the line containing that framework and comment out the line containing the .NET 6.0 framework (# to comment).
+If you wish to use any version besides .NET 7.0, please uncomment the line containing that framework and comment out the line containing the .NET 7.0 framework (# to comment).

 ## Run Powershell Script
 Parameters: